If you're like me, you believe that self-defense is a natural-born right.

 You know, there are really two kinds of people in this world.
-The first kind is the person that is always looking to someone else to take care of them.
+The first group of people are those who are always looking for others to take care of them.

-And then there’s the OTHER kind of person, the person that truly believes in personal responsibility.
+And then there’s the OTHER group of people: those who truly believe in personal responsibility.

-I can remember a saying that my Dad told me over and over as I grew up.
-He’d say, “Tim, you must always remember… If it is to be, it’s up to me.”
+I can still recall something my dad told me over and over as I grew up.
+He’d say, “Tim, you must always remember: If it is to be, it’s up to me.”

-Now, if you’re still reading this, then I’ll bet you can relate to this concept of personal responsibility.
-Heck, you and I probably have a lot more in common.
-My Dad did an amazing job instilling in me that there is only ONE person responsible for my, happiness, safety and security.
+Now, if you’re still reading this, I’ll bet you can relate to this concept of personal responsibility.
+Heck, you and I probably have a lot more than that in common.
+My dad did an amazing job instilling in me that there is only ONE person responsible for my happiness, safety and security.

-My personal responsibility education caused the second biggest frustration in my life.
+This realization caused the second-biggest frustration in my life.

-Everyone has certain defining moments in their lives.
+We all have certain defining moments in our lives.
 Times when normal, everyday events end up having a lifelong impact.
-I’ll never forget those first couple of days after my first son was born.
+I’ll never forget those first couple of days after my and Tonnie's first son was born.
 My mind was flooded with all kinds of new thoughts and feelings.

 What was I afraid of?
 I was completely overwhelmed with the idea that I was now responsible in EVERY WAY for this new little life.
-Not only did I need to provide for my new son, it was also my duty to PROTECT him (and my wife) from the evil that will always exist in our world.
+Not only did I need to provide for my new son, but it was also my duty to PROTECT him from the evil that will always exist in our world.

 It hit me like a ton of bricks!

-You know, I think everyone has their own, self-defense “awakening” experience.
+You know, I think everyone has their own self-defense “awakening.”
 For some, it’s a friend who was attacked or mugged.
-For some, it’s a robbery or break-in.
+For others, it’s a robbery or break-in.

-And for others, it’s the survival of a horrific experience that opened their eyes to the need to be able to defend themselves.
+And for others still, it’s the survival of a horrific experience that opened their eyes to the need to be able to defend themselves.

 You see, I got off easy.